1976 Greenlandic Men's Handball Championship

 The 1976 Greenlandic Men's Handball Championship (also known as the GM i håndbold or håndboldimik píssartángomiúneri) was the third edition of the Greenlandic Men's Handball Championship.
 It was held in Nuuk.
 It was won by GSS who defeated B-67 in the final.

 Venues

 The championship was played at the Godthåbhallen in Nuuk.

 Modus

-The six teams were split in to two groups.
+The six teams were split into two groups.
 And they played a round robin.

 The third placed teams played a fifth place game, the second best the small final and the group winners the final.